-Some of the common myths associated with recruitment are:
+Some of the common myths associated to recruitment are:

 Recruitment is an activity which requires no skill

-One of the biggest misconceptions that most companies, including major corporates, have about recruitment – an activity which requires no skill at all.
+One of the biggest misconception that most companies, including major corporates, have about recruitment – an activity which requires no skill.
 As per studies published by industrial psychologists, recruitment is both a science and an art.
 Recruitment strategies are based on the demand and supply aspect of a requirement.
 Every activity is an experiment through which inferences are derived.
 These inferences become a base for other recruitment strategies.

 Recruitment is also considered an art as it rests on communication, service and the ability of recruiters to evaluate data history.